Here is a wonderful description of the workshop as >> pdf.

 LANGUAGES

-Choose your ticket price according to your self-assessment.
+Choose your ticket price based on your own assessment.

-With the low(er) income tickets, we also want to give low-income earners the opportunity to attend our events.
+With our Low(er) Income Tickets, we want to give low-income individuals the opportunity to attend our events.

 We cordially invite high earners to make it with a higher contribution possible for us to make this offer.

-We would like to thank you in advance for your solidarity.
+With that in mind, we would like to thank you in advance for your support.

-For people with particularly low incomes, there are usually additional options for even lower prices.
+For people with very low incomes, there are usually additional options available for even lower prices.

 Low(er) Income Tickets